ruizdani301/AirBnB_clone/README.md

 #### Interactive Mode

-In interactive mode, simply run the program and wait for the prompt to appear.
+In interactive mode, simply run the program with ()./console) and wait for the prompt to appear.
 From there, you can type commands freely,

-Example `pwd` , `ls -l`, `echo "Hola mundo!"`, `etc.`
+Example `create BaseModel` , `all`, `destroy BaseModel (id)  `etc.`

 #### Non-Interactive Mode